-Objective Guide Questions Score Assessment 1.
-Biodiversity and Geodiversity: To conserve and enhance biodiversity and geodiversity and promote improvements to the multifunctional green infrastructure network.
+Objective Guide Questions Score Assessment Biodiversity and Geodiversity: To conserve and enhance biodiversity and geodiversity and promote improvements to the multifunctional green infrastructure network.
 Will it conserve and enhance international and national designated nature conservation sites (Special Areas of Conservation, Special Protection Areas, Ramsars and Sites of Special Scientific Interest) both within and beyond the local authority area?
 Will it conserve and enhance Local Nature Reserves, Local Wildlife Sites and Ancient Woodland?
 Will it avoid damage to, and protect, geologically important sites?
 Will it conserve and enhance priority species and habitats?
 Will it provide opportunities for new habitat creation or restoration and link existing habitats as part of the development process through Biodiversity Net Gain?
+Will it enhance ecological connectivity and maintain and improve the multifunctional green infrastructure network?
 Will it provide opportunities for people to access the natural environment?
 Will it contribute to Biodiversity Net Gain? -/?
 Likely Significant Effects It is assumed that employment development would not directly affect designated sites although the construction and operation of employment uses could have indirect negative effects on these assets due to, for example, emissions to air and noise.
 However, this would be dependent on the exact location and type of future development and the proximity of the development to the designated sites, which is currently unknown.
 There are a limited number of brownfield sites that have not already been earmarked for future development in the Chelmsford City Area.
-In consequence, it is expected that a large proportion of new employment development would be situated on greenfield land, which could have a negative effect in relation to this objective (e.g. due to the direct loss of habitats or adverse limpacts such as noise and emissions associated with the construction and operation of new development).
+In consequence, it is expected that a large proportion of new employment development would be situated on greenfield land, which could have a negative effect in relation to this objective (e.g. due to the direct loss of habitats or adverse impacts such as noise and emissions associated with the construction and operation of new development).
 The magnitude of any negative effects in this regard will be dependent on the scale of greenfield land lost to development and the existing biodiversity value of the sites that would be affected, which is currently uncertain.
 Overall, the approach is assessed as having a negative effect on this objective, however the magnitude of the effect is uncertain.
-Mitigation Local Plan policies and proposals should seek to avoid negative effects on the City Area's biodiversity assets and identify opportunities for enhancing their quality where appropriate.
-Careful consideration should be given to the selection of site allocations in order to avoid adverse effects on European, nationally and locally designated sites.
-Appropriate mitigation should be identified where necessary.
-Local Plan policies should plan for a network of green infrastructure assets, closely linked with existing and new development.
-Assumptions It is assumed that greenfield 2.
-Housing: To meet the housing needs of the Chelmsford City Area and deliver decent homes.
+Mitigation • Local Plan policies and proposals should seek to avoid negative effects on the City Area's biodiversity assets and identify opportunities for enhancing their quality where appropriate. • Careful consideration should be given to the selection of site allocations in order to avoid adverse effects on European, nationally and locally designated sites.
+Appropriate mitigation should be identified where necessary. • Local Plan policies should plan for a network of green infrastructure assets, closely linked with existing and new development.
+Assumptions • It is assumed that greenfield land will be required to accommodate growth. • It is assumed that greenfield land will be required to accommodate growth is uncertain at this stage and Housing: To meet the housing needs of the Chelmsford City Area and deliver decent homes.
 Will it provide a range of housing types to meet current and emerging 0 Likely Significant Effects The City Area's objectively assessed housing need has been aligned to accommodate jobs growth in the City Area.
 In consequence, this approach would not be expected to have an effect